AndersDeath/diary2/000-current.md

 # 29 September - Thursday - Saint-Petersburg - Istanbul

 I left country.
 Probably I will live outside for a very long time. i crossed the border successfully.
 The only thing that officer asked me was a goal of this trip.
 I answered that It's tourism.
 It's not true, honestly, but this woman must not know about it.
 Putin destroyed everything what I had.
+I still need time and power for reflecting and understanding what I expierenced exactly.